aknot242/nim-templating-lab-docs/docs/README.md

 1. Click the **Publish** button.
 If successful, you should see a message indicating this.

     (TBD screenshot)

 1. Click the **Close and Exit** button.

 1. Click **Template Submissions** in the left navigation.

     You should see that the **Basic Reverse Proxy** has been deployed to 1 instance:

     (TBD screenshot)

 1. Click on the **Basic Reverse Proxy** row.
 Details of the template submission appear.

 1. At the left side of the **nginx.f5demos.com** row, there will be a `...` menu in the **Actions** column.
 Click that, then select **Edit Submission**.

     (TBD screenshot)

     If we wanted to make changes to the submission, we could simply edit the values here, and publish configuration as we did before.

 #### Test the Deployed Configuration

 1. Back in the FireFox **Lab Links** tab, click on the **PyGoat Web Application** link once again.
 The application should load now:

     (TBD screenshot)

 ### Provision Access to a Template Submission

-Since the initial deployment of the PyGoat application using templates worked well, you (as Paul Platops) would like to extend the editing of this particular configuration to one of the app developers, Jane Dev.
+Since the initial deployment of the PyGoat application using templates worked well, you (as Paul Platops) would like to extend the editing of this particular configuration to one of the app developers, Jane Developer.
 Paul would like to only grant Jane access to this template submission, instead of the whole template.
 He wants to allow Jane to ***only*** be able to make changes to the values used in the templated configuration for the specific NGINX instance that was targeted in the template submission.
 He does not want Jane to be able to use templates to target other NGINX instances in their data center.
 How will he accomplish this?

 #### Use RBAC to Grant Access to the Template Submission

 1. In NIM, click the top left module menu, and select **Settings**.

 1. Click **Users**.
-Note that Jane Dev already has an account, and that her account is mapped to the **developer** role.
+Note that Jane Developer already has an account, and that her account is mapped to the **developer** role.

 1. Click **Roles**.
 Note that the developer role is listed, and already has some permissions associated with it.